Blond11516/ex_yarn/README.md

 # ExYarn

 This is a simple library for parsing [Yarn](https://classic.yarnpkg.com/en/) lockfiles.
-The current is currently a mostly direct port of Yarn's [own parser](https://github.com/yarnpkg/yarn/blob/master/src/lockfile/parse.js), so it's very imperative-like in many places.
+This is currently a mostly direct port of Yarn's [own parser](https://github.com/yarnpkg/yarn/blob/master/src/lockfile/parse.js), so it's very imperative-like in many places.
 I do plan to improve this and make better use of Elixir and OTP's features and ecosystem in the future.

 ## Installation